sureshg/ExoQuery/README.md

 # In the Nuts and Bolts

 > WARNING: This section is not for the faint of heart.
-Proceed with Caution!
+It is a deep-dive into the more obscure parts of ExoQuery,
+> and is not necessary to understand in order to use ExoQuery effectively.
+Please proceed with caution.

 ExoQuery is based on my learnings from the [Quill](https://github.com/zio/zio-quill) Language Integrated Query library that I have maintained for the better part of a decade.
 It incorporates fundamental ideas from Functional Programming,